isabella232/office-developer-exchange-docs.pt-BR/docs/web-service-reference/contentowner.md

 ## <a name="text-value"></a>Valor de texto

-O valor de texto do elemento ContentOwner é uma cadeia de caracteres que especifica a data de vencimento do conteúdo.
+O valor de texto do elemento ContentOwner é uma cadeia de caracteres que especifica a data de expiração do conteúdo.

 ## <a name="remarks"></a>Comentários